Deeperjia/tensorflow-wavenet/README.md

 Speech-to-Text-WaveNet : End-to-end sentence level Chinese speech recognition using DeepMind's WaveNet =
-A tensorflow implementation for Chinese speech recognition based on DeepMind's WaveNet: A Generative Model for Raw Audio.
-(Hereafter the Paper: https://arxiv.org/abs/1609.03499)
+A tensorflow implementation for Chinese speech recognition based on DeepMind's WaveNet: A Generative Model for Raw Audio. ([Hereafter the Paper]( https://arxiv.org/abs/1609.03499))

 Version
 ---